Blog

 17. Send out a promotion via direct mail

-Direct mail is any communication that is sent directly to prospects via the postal service.
-It is a traditional marketing tactic that is still frequently used by real estate agents and other local services.
+Direct mail is any communication that is sent directly to prospects via the postal service (otherwise known as snail mail).
+It’s frequently used by real estate agents and other local services, and has been making a comeback for businesses in recent years.

 The key to running a successful direct mail campaign is to be very intentional with your targeting and to make it fun.
 That means:

-• Figuring out your ideal member profile (demographic, location, etc.)
+• Figuring out your ideal customer profile (ICP)

 Pro tip: it’s generally much harder to measure the success of traditional marketing compared to digital.
-If you’d like to figure out what channels are working best for you, include a “how did you hear about us” section in your lead capture form.
-This will help you get a sense of how effective your different marketing tactics are.
+If you’d like to figure out what channels are working best for you, include a “how did you hear about us” section on your website or your lead capture form.
+This can help you get a sense of how effective your different marketing tactics are.

 18. Create flyers to hang around the neighborhood